Bubble tea: Potential health concerns

 In July 2019, Singapore's Mount Alvernia Hospital warned against the high sugar content of bubble tea since the drink had become extremely popular in Singapore.
 While it acknowledged the benefits of drinking green tea and black tea in reducing risk of cardiovascular disease, diabetes, arthritis, and cancer, respectively, the hospital cautions that the addition of other ingredients like non-dairy creamer and toppings in the tea could raise the fat and sugar content of the tea and increase the risk of chronic diseases.
 Non-dairy creamer is a milk substitute that contains trans fat in the form of hydrogenated palm oil.
 The hospital warned that this oil has been strongly correlated with an increased risk of heart disease and stroke.

+A 2016 study found that bubble tea drinks fit the US Dietary Guidelines definition of a Sweetened beverage (SSB), and warns against daily consumption as a singular 16-ounce drink exceeded the recommended amount of added sugar one should intake.
+The study raised concerns that the drink's high sugar content could worsen existing public health issues.

 The other concern about bubble tea is its high calorie content, partially attributed to the high-carbohydrate tapioca pearls (珍珠 (zhēn zhū)), which can make up to half the calorie-count in a 500 ml serving of bubble tea.